stoeckley/Eat-Static/README.md

 ```
 ##### Final fields

-Some simple syntax sugar exists to do this, but first a few thoughts.
+Some simple syntax sugar exists to do what you just saw, but first a few thoughts.

 A final field in OO terms is a parameter that can no longer be overridden by a sub-class.
 In Eat Static, the notion of types is controlled entirely by predicate functions, and therefore introducing a predicate that requires specific equality is a way to ensure that a parameter set to any other value by any other blended form does not pass the type check.